Moraisgit/turtlebot_mcl/README.md

 ```

 - **How to use**

-What is explained next is more detailed documented [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/).

 Use the following commands to download and compile the package of turtlebot Gazebo environments.
 Change `catkin_ws` depending on your setup.
 Change `<distro>` depending on your ROS distribution.
 ```